aviaryan/SublimeNotebook/README.markdown

 * Same method can be used if you want to change the password used to secure the notes.

-### Setup Markdown Extended for highlighting md files
+## Setup Markdown Extended for highlighting md files

 * Install the packages from here.

 	* [Sublime Markdown Extended](https://github.com/jonschlinkert/sublime-markdown-extended)
 	* [Sublime Monokai Extended](https://github.com/jonschlinkert/sublime-monokai-extended) - companion to the first package.

-* Make Sublime Markdown Extended as default langauge for markdown.
+* Make Sublime Markdown Extended as default language for markdown.

 > Navigate through the following menus in Sublime Text: View -> Syntax -> Open all with current extension as... -> Markdown Extended